-Latching is disabled by default in SiT95210.
+Latching is disabled by default in SiT95314.
 GPIO latching and its corresponding latching functions are factory programmed by SiTime with non 00 code marking.
 Please contact SiTime for more details.

 The NVM contents are copied to the NVMCopy volatile space on Page 0 which is in turn is copied to the "Chip Settings".
-Default Chip configuration is as shown Table 15.
+Default Chip configuration is as shown in Figure 16.

-Table 15 Default Chip Configuration
+Table 16.
+Default Chip Configuration

 Chip Configuration Configuration Mode Default settings Description SPI Mode 3wire/4wire Page0 reg0x33[5] 0 If SPI mode is selected using I2C1_SPI0 pin then 0 : 4Wire SPI 1 : 3Wire SPI I2C Address A2 Page0 reg0x33[6] 0 I2C address A2 will be set by this value.
-EEPROM Access Enable Page0 reg0x33[4] 0 0 : External I2C EEPROM access is not available 1 : External I2C EEPROM is available state hence making a more efficient use of the same resource.
+EEPROM Access Enable Page0 reg0x33[4] 0 0 : External I2C EEPROM access is not available 1 : External I2C EEPROM is available the latched GPIO input using Chip Settings as shown in Table 19.
+If GPIO latching is disabled then initial chip configuration will be done according to NVM settings shown in Table 16.

+Chip can be also configured from the GPIOs by enabeling the GPIO latching.
+If GPIO latching is enabled then GPIOs can be configured as shown in Table 18.

+GPIO latching mechanism is described in section GPIO Latching.
+The latching of the GPIOs at release of reset allows the chip to re-use the same GPIOs for other functions in the steady state hence making a more efficient use of the same resource.
 Using NVM settings GPIO latching can be enabled.
-If GPIO latching is enabled, the master controller decodes the latched GPIO input using Chip Settings as shown in Table 18.
-If GPIO latching is disabled then initial chip configuration will be done according to NVM settings shown in Table 15.During wakeup master controller configures the GPIOs for regular operations with default settings as shown in Table 16.
-GPIOs can be configured for different functions as described in section GPIO Modes during Regular Operation

-Chip can be also configured from the GPIOs by enabeling the GPIO latching.
-If GPIO latching is enabled then GPIOs can be configured as shown in Table 17.
-GPIO latching mechanism is described in section GPIO_Latching.
-The latching of the GPIOs at release of reset allows the chip to re-use the same GPIOs for other functions in the steady
+If GPIO latching is enabled, the master controller decodes